Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 Got a bit of the path to work.
 Added a lot more accessor methods to access things across classes.
 Finished the path and tested it extensively.
 Can start adding rounds and shooters tomorrow.

+### date 5/30
+Started moving the darts, have to get them moving in the right trajectory.